CloudLabsAI-Azure/apim-lab/apim-lab/4-policy-expressions/policy-expressions-4-7-abort-processing.md

-## Continuation for Exercise 4,Task 7: Abort processing policy
+## Exercise 4 Task 7: Abort processing policy

 In this task, you will learn how to use the `return-response` policy to abort processing and return a custom response.